MosheLevy20/BlackHoleRayTracer/README.md

 Calculating the Christoffel symbols from the metric is done via the equation from the theory section, using the python SymPy library.
 The Christoffel symbols are then written to a C++ file (chrisC.cpp), where they can be accessed for the time integration.

 ## Ray Initialization (testGR.cpp)
 As described in the theory section, we send a light ray out of the camera at a slightly different angle for each pixel.
 To acheive this we create a ray object which has a 4-position and 4-momentum.
-The postions are all set to the same point, but the momenta vary depending on the pixel in order to send them in the right direction.
+The postions are all initialized to the same point, but the momenta vary depending on the pixel in order to send them in the right direction.

 ## C++ with OpenMPI for Time Integration (testGR.cpp)